-Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: • lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); \$0 copay for Medicare-covered acupuncture received in a PCP office.
-Deductible applies. \$0 copay for Medicare-covered acupuncture received in a Specialist office.
+Services that are covered for you What you must pay when you get these services There is no coinsurance.
+Abdominal aortic aneurysm screening copayment, or deductible for members eligible for this A one-time screening ultrasound for people at risk.
+The plan only preventive screening. covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist. \$0 copay for Medicare-covered Acupuncture for chronic low back pain acupuncture received in a PCP Covered services include: office.
+Up to 12 visits in 90 days are covered for Medicare beneficiaries \$0 copay for Medicare-covered under the following circumstances: acupuncture received in a For the purpose of this benefit, chronic low back pain is defined as: Specialist office.
+Referral may be required. lasting 12 weeks or longer; Prior Authorization may be nonspecific, in that it has no identifiable systemic cause (i.e., required. not associated with metastatic, inflammatory, infectious disease, etc.); \$0 copay for Medicare-covered acupuncture received in a not associated with surgery; and Chiropractor office. not associated with pregnancy.
 Referral may be required.
-Prior Authorization may be required. not associated with surgery; and Deductible applies.
+Prior Authorization may be An additional eight sessions will be covered for those patients required. demonstrating an improvement.
+No more than 20 acupuncture treatments may be administered annually.
+Treatment must be discontinued if the patient is not improving or is regressing.
+Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation